RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: The RecQuest Data Collection Protocol

 \subsection{CRS Architecture}

 Figure~\ref{fig:architecture} shows the CRS architecture and data flow between its core components.
-Upon each participant's turn, the system processes the input, updates its internal state, and determines the next intent before producing a response.
+At each participant's turn, the system processes the input, updates its internal state, and determines the next intent before producing a response.

 \boldheading{Preference Summarizer} The CRS maintains a structured JSON-like representation of atomic preference statements.
-After each turn, an LLM-based preference summarizer updates this record by merging newly mentioned constraints with the existing ones, ensuring all active needs are captured concisely.
+After each turn, an LLM-based preference summarizer updates this record by merging newly mentioned constraints with existing ones, ensuring all active needs are captured concisely.

 \boldheading{Item Retrieval} A retrieval step is triggered when the preference record contains at least two statements or when new ones are added.
 Dense vector representations of items are pre-computed and held in memory.
 Current preferences are encoded to retrieve relevant candidates.
 If $\geq 3$ preferences appear in a single turn, the system defers retrieval and asks the participant to prioritize which constraints matter most before continuing.
-This mechanism is designed to promote multi-turn interaction, encouraging gradual refinements of needs through dialogue rather than trying to complete the task in a single turn.
+This mechanism is designed to promote multi-turn interaction, encouraging the gradual refinement of needs through dialogue rather than attempting to complete the task in a single turn.

-\boldheading{Decision Module} After preference updating and retrieval, the Decision Module, implemented as an LLM augmented with heuristics, selects the next conversational intent based on the preference list, available recommendations, and last message.
-It chooses one of four intents: redirect, answer, recommend, or elicit. \emph{Redirects} occur when the dialogue drifts outside the designated domain. \emph{Answer} intents are triggered when the user asks factual or conversational questions. \emph{Recommendation} intents occur when sufficient and new preference information is available, while \emph{elicitation} intents are used otherwise to gather additional constraints or clarify vague statements.
+\boldheading{Decision Module} After preference updating and retrieval, the Decision Module applies a hybrid LLM and rule-based policy.
+It selects the next conversational intent based on the preference list, available recommendations, and the last message.
+It chooses one of four intents: redirect, answer, recommend, or elicit. \emph{Redirect} is triggered when the dialogue drifts outside the designated domain. \emph{Answer} is selected when the user asks factual or conversational questions. \emph{Recommendation} is selected only if the LLM predicts recommendation and the following rule-based constraints are satisfied: retrieved candidates are available, the preference state contains new information, and at least three preferences have been stated; otherwise, the system falls back to \emph{Elicitation} to gather additional constraints or clarify vague statements.
 Once the intent is selected, the system generates a response through specialized LLM modules.